elementary/website/docs/human-interface-guidelines.md

 * ex.
 "Open File" title in a dialog.
 * ex.
 "Delete 13 Songs" on a button.
 * ex.
-"Search Contacts..." in a search bar.
+"Search Contacts…" in a search bar.

 ### Notes/Exceptions {#notes-exceptions}